 A guide to creating a birthday party with a fear factor theme.
-Ideas for fear factor themed party invitations, decorations, food, games, costumes and prizes.
+This article includes ideas for fear factor themed party invitations, decorations, food, games, costumes and prizes.

 Just when you thought your child was getting too big for birthday parties with themes, we found one that will scare them into enjoying themselves!
 Boys and girls of all ages (even teens) will enjoy getting gross with this Fear Factor birthday party.